 Student to Student:

-- You collaborate with your peers, meaning that you fulfill your duties and exceed your partner’s expectations.
+- You collaborate with your peers, fulfilling your duties and exceeding your partner’s expectations.

 - You work together during in-class collaborative activities.
 You actively contribute new ideas or refine what you originally proposed.

 - You use your device (if you are using one) responsibly and do not use it to complete other non-course-related tasks (i.e., sending emails, using social media, etc.).

 Student to Content:

 - You complete all of the readings for the week before coming to class.

 - You share something in our in-class discussions.

 - You introduce a new idea into our class discussions.

 - You meet with me during student office hours.